Leandro-Bertoluzzi/remote-cnc/core/README.md

 # 3. Copy and configure the .env file
 cp .env.example .env

-# 4. Ask git to stop tracking log files
-$ git update-index --assume-unchanged logs/grbl.log
-$ git update-index --assume-unchanged logs/celery.log

-# 5. If you are starting a new DB, run DB migrations
+# 4. If you are starting a new DB, run DB migrations
 $ alembic upgrade head
-# 6. (Optional) Seed DB with initial values
+# 5. (Optional) Seed DB with initial values
 $ python seeder.py
 ```